uttejkumarreddy/campus-diaries-web-app-prototype/README.md

 This project is halted as of now.

-The whole project is being done in Django, the code of which will be put up soon.
+The whole project is being re-done using Django, the code of which will be put up soon.